 Check before travel

 Further information is available from bus operators.
-Some services may have adjusted timings, which are different to those in use before schools closed for Covid-19.
+Some services may have adjusted timings.
 The operator's website or social media should give details of current timetables for the services they operate and may also give details of fare payment options, season tickets available for purchase and measures they are taking to keep their customers as safe as possible.

 The Surrey County Council website shows the latest timetables advised to the council, which bus services operate to schools and operator contact details.

-For students taking local bus services to school, we reiterate the need for them to follow the government guidance on using public transport safely – including the wearing of face coverings (unless exempt), which are mandatory on services open to the general public and strongly recommended on 'closed door' services.
+For students taking local bus services to school, we reiterate the need for them to follow the government guidance on using public transport safely – including the wearing of face coverings (unless exempt), which are mandatory.

 Bus operators have enhanced cleaning in place to help prevent the spread of coronavirus and some provide sanitiser on board.
 However, we advise passengers to take their own hand sanitiser and use it before and after travelling on the bus and to avoid touching surfaces as much as possible.